Standard Features on Column and Boom Manipulator Systems (Heavy Duty)

 Cable carriers are included on both axes to extend the life of the cables and hoses.
 The carriers also keep the cables organized and prevent entanglement during operation.

-THK style rails are included for the entire length of the column and boom motions.
-The rails coupled with recirculating bearing blocks ensure smooth operation throughout the life of the manipulator.
+Precision hardened linear rails are included for the entire length of the column and boom motions.
+The rails coupled with recirculating ball bearing blocks ensure smooth operation throughout the life of the manipulator.

-The column features a kingpin for 360 degrees of manual rotation with four manual brakes to lock the column into postion.
-A handle is included on larger manipulators to aid in rotation.
+The column on these Automated Submerged Arc Welding Systems feature a kingpin for 360 degrees of manual rotation with manual brakes to lock the column into position.
+A hand crank is included to aid in rotation.

-A sturdy freestanding base supports the manipulator fixture.
+A sturdy freestanding base supports the manipulator fixture of our Automated Submerged Arc Welding Systems.
 Each leg of the base includes a hole that can be used for anchoring the manipulator to the factory floor for additional stability.